MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes two Array arguments in which each Array contains a list of numbers, and returns a new Array that contains the product of every pair of numbers that can be formed between the elements of the two Arrays.
-The results should be sorted by increasing value.
+Write a method that returns the next to last word in the String passed to it as an argument.

+Words are any sequence of non-blank characters.

-You may assume that neither argument is an empty Array.
+You may assume that the input String will always contain at least two words.

   Input:
   Output: